 - When you wash your hands lather only the dirty palm side of your hands unless the thinner skin on the back or your hands has also gotten dirty or has come into contact with germs.

 - Be sure to rinse your hands really well because soap residue is drying and will irritate your skin.
 Pay special attention to the space between your fingers where soap residue often hides.

 - I recommend using only very mild glycerin bar soaps, or liquid soaps with a lot of added glycerin.
 Options include Avalon Organic Botanicals Glycerin Hand Soap, Toleraine Cleanser and two Neutrogena products: Fresh Foaming Cleanser and Extra Gentle Cleanser.
 There are also many natural bar soaps that are either made from glycerin or that haven’t had the glycerin removed (which is the problem with most soaps) such as Whole Foods 365 Vegetable Glycerin Soap (a great deal at about $2 a bar).
 Remember, the more that a soap foams, the more likely it is to be harsh on the skin.
 Plus, adding oil to a harsh soap doesn’t necessarily stop the soap from being harsh on your skin.
-My absolute favorite natural and glycerin rich hand cleanser is Vermont Foaming Hand Soap.
+My absolute favorite natural and glycerin rich hand cleanser is my All Natural Foaming Liquid Hand Soap.
 I’ve added it to the products that I sell on my site because it’s that good.
 The foaming soap base cleans well but also rinses off your hands easily.
 This is important because retained soap residue pulls out the natural oils from your skin, compounding your chapping hand problem.
-Click here to see more about Vermont Foaming Hand Soap
+Click here to see more about my All Natural Foaming Liquid Hand Soap

 2. Hand Moisturizing